 Brand – Our personal favorite brand names include TOTO, Duravit, KOHLER, and American Standard.
-For the most part, these companies have been providing some of the best rated toilets in the industry, and much of the consumer feedback found online tends to back this up.
+For the most part, these companies have been providing some of the best rated toilets in the industry, and much of the feedback and reviews found on thetoiletthrone.com tends to back this up.

 Price – You will want to stick within a specific budget range to get the most out of your product.
 Generally, this falls between the $250-450 range.
 Anything below this, you run the risk of a lower quality, and anything above is excess.
 You can often find a solid, durable option within this budget range.